BetterThanTomorrow/calva/README.md

 You might want to start with evaluating some code.
 Calva has this notion about the ”current” form (the symbol under the cursor or the paren enclosed s-expr immediately adjacent to the cursor).
 Issue the **Evaluate current form (or selection)** command: `ctrl+alt+c e`.

-There is also a command for evaluating the current top level form which I use even more often, especially since it works inside `(commment)` forms and supports my way of experimenting with code.
+There is also a command for evaluating the current top level form which I use even more often, especially since it works inside `(comment)` forms and supports my way of experimenting with code.
 It looks something like so:

 ![Annotate clojure code evaluation!](assets/howto/evaluate.gif)